-This week we’ve put together an A to Z of our favourite authors’ helpful writing quotes, categorised by subject from ‘anti-hero’ to ‘YA’.
-Use the links below to jump to your favourite section.
-Share on social media and let us know in the comments section which are your favourites:
+This week we’ve put together an A to Z of our favorite authors’ helpful writing quotes, categorised by subject from ‘anti-hero’ to ‘YA’.
+Use the links below to jump to your favorite section.
+Share on social media and let us know in the comments section which are your favorites:

 Allegory is ‘a story… with a second distinct meaning partially hidden behind its literal or visible meaning’ (Concise Oxford Dictionary of Literary terms, 7).
 For example, each character in a story can be a symbol representing an idea.
 An example of this would be the lion in C.S.
 Lewis who is resurrected in C.S.
 Lewis’ Christian, creationist allegory.
 Writing allegory is complex because you have to manage multiple layers of meaning in your story and make sure that each is coherent.
 Here are some authors’ views on allegory:

 ‘Into an allegory a man can put only what he already knows; in a myth he puts what he does not yet know and could not come by in any other way.’ – C.S.
 Lewis (Lewis in Schakel, 36)